herardo-m/herardo-m/README.md

 I am a Certified Information Security Manager (CISM) and a Certified Ethical Hacker (CEH) with over two decades of practical hands-on experience.
 I collaborates with executive leaders to translate cyber risk into business impacts and delivers tailor data-driven cybersecurity programs to mitigate risk to an acceptable level.

-Thank you for visiting my Github profile and I wish you the 🍀 in your future ventures.
+Thank you for visiting my Github profile.
 Please take a look around 👀 and consider following me here on Github or on LinkedIn.

 <p>
   <a href="https://github.com/herardo-m">